ydb-platform/ydb/ydb/docs/en/core/integrations/liquibase.md

 ## Introduction {#introductuin}

 [Liquibase](https://www.liquibase.com/) is an open-source library for tracking, managing, and applying changes to database schemas.
-It is expanded with dialects for different DBMS.
+It is extended with dialects for different database management systems (DBMS), including {{ ydb-short-name }}.

-Dialect is the main component in the Liquibase framework, which assists in creating SQL queries for a database, considering the specific features of a specific DBMS.
+Dialect is the main component in the Liquibase framework, which assists in creating SQL queries for a database, considering the specific features of a given DBMS.

 ## Features of the {{ ydb-short-name }} Dialect {#ydb-dialect}

-Liquibase's main functionality is the abstract description of database schemas in `.xml`, `.json`, or `.yaml` format.
-This ensures portability when switching between different database management systems (DBMS).
+Liquibase's main functionality is the abstract description of database schemas in a `.xml`, `.json`, or `.yaml` format.
+This ensures portability when switching between different DBMSs.

-The dialect supports basic constructions in the migration description standard (changeset).
+The {{ ydb-short-name }} dialect supports the following basic constructs in the standard migration description (changeset).

 ### Creating a table